pfisterer/bibtex-js-apa/README.md

 This project extends bibtex-js (https://code.google.com/p/bibtex-js/) uses priority-queue-js (https://github.com/adamhooper/js-priority-queue), jQuery (https://jquery.com), and Bootstrap 3.0 (http://getbootstrap.com/).

 Feel free to email me at Joseph.Austerweil@gmail.com if you have any questions!

+## Changes in this fork
+In addition to "if" you can use "not".
+See the template for an example.